Runoff Election Day:

-There are a few ways you can vote next Tuesday:
+There are a few ways you can vote on or before Tuesday, August 11th:

 - Vote by mail: If you requested an absentee ballot, you should have received a mail-in ballot from your county.
 If you haven’t requested your ballot yet, download the request form here.

 - If you HAVE NOT received your ballot, call the Voter Protection Hotline (1-888-730-5816), and then plan to vote in-person on election day (Tuesday, January 5th).